Why 80 - 100% CPU or RAM is not necessarily a bad thing/can be caused by some apps (Chrome, Edge) without it actually impacting system performance.

 Create a new power plan/profile: A new power profile, not editing an old one, can help.

 Look at the Process Tab: In Task Manager, click the "CPU" column header to sort by usage.
 See what is actually taking up those cycles.
+If its a browser or a high draw app/one type listed in 85% above, its likely normal.

-It also makes sense to remember that a standard or even upgraded DSA-provided laptop is still not going to be able to perform like a £1000+ device.
+It also makes sense to remember that a standard or even upgraded DSA-provided laptop is still not going to be able to perform like a £1000+ device. unless it cost at least £800+ to you personally.